RizwanMunawar/yolov7-pose-estimation/README.md

 - How to run Code in Google Colab
 - Code can run on Both (CPU & GPU)

+### Coming Soon
+- Development of streamlit dashboard for Pose-Estimation

 ### Steps to run Code
 - If you are using google colab then you will first need to mount the drive with mentioned command first, <b>(Windows or Linux users)</b> both can skip this step.
 ```